TIMELINE - India's moves to curb iron ore exports, mining

 2011

-January 11 -- Top iron ore producing state Odisha says it is considering seeking permission from New Delhi for a ban on exports.
+January 11, 2011 -- Top iron ore producing state Orissa says it is considering seeking a ban on exports of the key raw material.

-January 20 -- The Supreme Court delays its decision on the Karnataka ban to mid-February.
+January 20 -- The Supreme Court delays its decision on the ban to mid-February.

-January 25 -- India's state-owned railways announce an increase in freight costs on iron ore for export of 50 percent to 1,500 rupees per tonne.
+January 25 -- The railways announce an increase in freight costs on iron ore for export by 50 percent to 1,500 rupees per tonne.

-January 29 -- India's Multi Commodity Exchange (MCX) and Indian Commodity Exchange (ICEX) launch the world's first iron ore futures contracts.
+January 29 -- The Multi Commodity Exchange (MCX) and Indian Commodity Exchange (ICEX) launch the world's first iron ore futures contracts.
 But a ban on foreign players means liquidity is low.

 February 10 -- Steel Authority of India (SAIL) (SAIL.BO) wins environmental approval for its own iron ore mines in Jharkhand.
-SAIL says they will be operating in three years and that they will be key to its future iron ore supply.
+SAIL says it will be operating in three years and will be key to its future iron ore supply.

 February 11 -- The Supreme Court again adjourns its hearing on the Karnataka ban, this time to April 4.

-February 18 -- Chhattisgarh joins Odisha in seeking government approval to ban iron ore exports.
+February 18 -- The Chhattisgarh joins Odisha in seeking central government approval to ban iron ore exports.

-February 28 -- India hikes export duty on iron ore to 20 percent from 5 percent for fines and from 15 percent for lumps in its annual budget.
+February 28 -- The government hikes export duty on iron ore to 20 percent from 5 percent for fines and from 15 percent for lumps in its annual budget.

 March 3 -- Freight rates are hiked again, this time by 100 rupees per tonne to 1,600 rupees.